Cveinnt/LiveTerm/README.md

 ### Favicons

-Favicons are located in `public/`, along with other files you may want to upload.
+Favicons are located in `public/`, along with the other files you may want to upload to your website.
 I used this [website](https://www.favicon-generator.org/) to generate favicons.

 ### Banner

-You may also want to change the output of `banner` command.
-To do that, simply paste your generated banner in `src/utils/bin/utils.ts`.
+You may also want to change the output of the `banner` command.
+To do that, simply paste your generated banner in `src/utils/bin/commands.ts`.
 I used this [website](https://manytools.org/hacker-tools/ascii-banner/) to generate my banner.

 ### Advanced Configuration